Lectures:

 Tunisia, the easternmost country in North Africa has a richly mixed cultural heritage that includes Phoenician, Berber, Roman, early Christian, Islamic and Jewish elements.
 The folkloric Tunisian style is earthy, concentrated in sharp twisting movements of the hips.

-You may be able to get your program all or partially covered by these organizations.
 Contact Habiba for more information on booking a lecture or workshop.
-She can design an exciting program to fit your needs and if there is funding available she will point you in the right direction.
+She can design an exciting program to fit your needs.